 All your required reading will be made available via the University Library’s reading list system and will be available to read electronically.
 Once you have fully registered as a student and received your university username and password, you will be able to access the Library's services and online resources.

-It is recommended you have the following operating systems in order to fully enjoy the benefits of our Virtual Learning Environment (VLE): either Windows 8 or Windows 10, Mac OS X 10.8 or later.
-You will need RAM of 4 GB or more and high-speed/broadband connection.
+It is recommended you have the following operating systems in order to fully enjoy the benefits of our Virtual Learning Environment (VLE): either Windows 8, 10, 11, Mac OS X 10.11 or later, Linux based operating systems will likely be sufficient but please note they are not officially supported by our technical support teams.
+You will need RAM of 4 GB or more and high-speed/broadband connection (at least 25Mbps).
 If you are unsure, you can test your internet speed here.

 Within the VLE you can access a discussion forum within each unit where you can post questions to your tutor and fellow students.
 You can also email any questions you may have to your lecturer.
 If you are seeking support, you can contact our student support team, or if you are having a technical issue, you can ask our 24/7 technical support team.